walterlivingston/blog/_obsidian/_unfinished_posts/2025-05-14-bounding-boxes-bounding-ellipsoids.md

   - obb
   - obe
 comments: true
+math: true
 ---
-## Introduction
+# Introduction
 Bounding geometries for a set of points can be very useful in fields such as robotics and autonomous vehicles.
 They can also be applied to some niche fields such as geometrically bounding covariance matrices.[^1] They can be difficult to create, that is, unless you know a few tricks.
-## Overview
+# Overview
-The majority of the bounding box creation was originally defined by Sai Sharath Kakubal in his article "2D Oriented bounding boxes made simple".[^2] For consistencies sake, a lot of this will be redefined in this article, with the addition of bounding ellipsoids.
+The majority of the bounding box creation methodology presented here was originally defined by Sai Sharath Kakubal in his article "2D Oriented bounding boxes made simple".[^2] For consistencies sake, a full walkthrough of this process will be shown in this article as well.
 The steps of this process are as follows:

 1. Obtain Sample Data
 2. Principal Component Analysis
 3. Rotate the Data to be Axis-Aligned
 4. Form Axis-Aligned Bounding Box (AABB) & Axis-Aligned Bounding Ellipse
 5. Form Oriented Bounding Box (OBB) & Oriented Bounding Ellipse (OBE)

-### Step 1: Obtain Sample Data
+## Step 1: Obtain Sample Data
 The first step to this process is obtaining sample data.
 In application, this may be obtained in various ways.
 The data may be point clouds or sampled ellipses, but for our example here we will generate random points to act as our sampled data.
-Arbitrary biases and standard deviations were added to the data to make it realistic to actual applications.
-A rotation to the data was also added.
+Arbitrary biases and standard deviations were added to the data to make it more realistic to actual applications.
+The data was also rotated to ensure the data was not naturally axis-aligned.
 ```python
 import numpy as np
 import matplotlib.pyplot as plt